bcgov/biohubbc/api/src/database-models/README.md

 # Database Models & Records Structure
-The files in this directory should only contain the `Data Models` and `Data Records` zod schemas and equivalent inferred types.
+The files in this directory should only contain the `Data Models` and `Data Records` zod schemas and the equivalent types.

 Note: The file name should be a exact match to what is stored in the database ie: `survey.ts`